Executive Director - Melissa Valcourt, MSLD

 Melissa Valcourt, MSLD is the Executive Director at Spark!
 Community Center, with responsibility for overseeing the day to day operations of the Community Center.

-Melissa is a potential member of the Board of Directors for Next Step in Lebanon and their sister organization Stepping Stone Drop-In Center in Claremont, NH.
+Melissa is a member of the Board of Directors for Global Campuses Foundation .
 Melissa has served as the Board Secretary for the Claremont Soup Kitchen & Food Pantry as well as becoming the Interim Financial Director when needed.
 She has done volunteer work for Turning Points Network, Workplace Success, and Shinning Success in Claremont, NH.
 Melissa loves to give back to her community.

 Melissa holds an associate degree in Business Management from River Valley Community College, a bachelor’s degree in Business Management, and a master’s degree in Leadership both from Granite State College.

-Melissa lives in Charlestown, NH (hoping to relocate to the Upper Valley) with her husband Dennis, her 25-year-old developmentally delayed daughter, 18-year-old Autistic son, a cat, two dogs (big and little), and a Guinea pig.
+Melissa lives in Charlestown, NH with her husband Dennis, her 26-year-old developmentally delayed daughter, 19-year-old Autistic son, a cat, two dogs (big and little), and a Guinea pig.
 Melissa enjoys spending time with her family and exploring all that nature has to offer outdoors.

 Community Outreach Coordinator – John Fenley